huijing/slides/65-connectfest-2019/README.md

 A lot of what I'll be talking about today will revolve around sizing elements on a web page.
 If you work on the web, you would probably relate when I say, much of our job boils down to making sure everything fits nicely on a page.
 But with the added complexity of not knowing where, when or how, our users are viewing our work.

+Whether or not the next 40 minutes will mean anything to you, the one thing I want everyone in this room to remember is, that websites do not need to look the same in every browser.

 ## Flexbox, where nobody knows the size of anything

+- New layout model, a lot more powerful than previous techniques we had
+- Allows the browser to take over sizing based on the amount of available space
+- Can be confusing at first because the end result is not what you explicitly set
 - Firefox is the only browser with a Flexbox inspector, locate it at the *Layout* tab, possible to change colour of overlay
 - overlay shows you outlines of each flex item, and the free space available as a texture
 - will tell you the flex direction, and the wrap status